 Step 5: End your cold email with a call-to-action

 You’re almost done.
 You just need to write a call to action (CTA) that will persuade your prospects to do what you ultimately want them to do with your cold email.
-It may be scheduling a Skype conversation, giving you feedback, replying to you, etc. Anything you’re ready to take care of.
+It may be scheduling a Zoom conversation, giving you feedback, replying to you, etc. Anything you’re ready to take care of.
 Any action you ultimately want them to perform.
 Keep it simple and straightforward.

 To make sure your recipients will take action, your CTA should: